ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/sparklines-axis-types/index.md

 This section compares the different horizontal axis types that are available to all sparklines.

-When choosing an appropriate axis it is important to consider the data the sparkline is based on, this ensures X values are scaled correctly along the x-axis.
+In order to select an appropriate sparkline axis type, it is important to consider the data the sparkline is displaying.
+This ensures that X values are scaled correctly along the x-axis.

 The following axis types are available to all sparklines: